skip to main content

 Disinfectants or sanitisers

-Some other products may call themselves a cleaner and sanitiser.
-If they do, this probably means they are more likely to be an ammonia type product, not a straight out chlorine, and therefore require contact time to have any kill power.
+Some other products may call themselves a cleaner and sanitiser, which means they are more likely to be an ammonia-type product and require contact time to have any kill power.
 These products are also not likely to kill viruses, whereas a chlorine product will.
-Most of the "spray and wipe" products are like this.
-When you simply spray and wipe, you are cleaning.
-If you spray, wait and wipe, you are much more likely to be sanitising (assuming you cleaned first of course).
+Most "spray and wipe" products are like this; when you spray and wipe, you are cleaning; it you spray, wait and then wipe, you are more likely sanitise the surface.

 Sterilising